samuelsmal/samuelsmal.github.io/collections/_posts/2022-03-05-written-communication.md

 provide some helpers.
 Make the message actionable and super clear.
 You want some feedback on some design, ask for it!
 And if you don't include the deadline it will not happen within your desired time frame, be open and frank about this.
-"Please provide any feedback on this by the end of the week, if this doesn't work let me know beforehand".
+"Please provide any feedback on this by the end of the week, if you're not able to do so please let me know beforehand".
 That way you give a clear deadline and some flexibility, you will work on the feedback by the middle of the week after anyway.

 <div class="epigraph rule">
   <blockquote>